bowdoincollege/voyant-docker/README.md

 ## Using Custom Voyant Tools or Voyant Server Build

-The default Dockerfile uses the latest pre-built [Voyant Server](https://github.com/sgsinclair/VoyantServer) from the GitHub distribution.
-It is downloaded at container build time, extracted, and put into place for later execution.
+The default Dockerfile uses the latest pre-built [VoyantServer bundle](https://github.com/sgsinclair/VoyantServer) from the GitHub distribution running under Tomcat with an ngnix font-end proxy (for SSL).
+The tools are downloaded at container build time, extracted, and put into place for later execution.
+The `VoyantServer.jar` (which includes the Jetty servlet engine) is *not* used.

 I have built versions of the container by simply substituting the `wget` download URL where the Voyant Server archive is downloaded from with a COPY command.
 As long as the `.zip` file has the right contents, the `VoyantServer.jar` and web application `_app` directories, things should work.